gear-foundation/academy/docs/03-hello-world/hello-world.md

         └── lib.rs
 ```

-Next, we need to add the necessary dependencies to our `Cargo.toml` file.
+Next, we'll add the necessary dependencies to our `Cargo.toml` file.

 We'll use:

 - `gstd` — a standard library for smart contracts on Gear.
 - `gtest` — a library for testing smart contracts (it will be added as a dev dependency).
-- `gear-wasm-builder` — a helping module that aids in building programs using Gear (it will be added as a build dependency).
+- `gear-wasm-builder` — a helping module aiding in building programs using Gear (it will be added as a build dependency).

-It is important to note that we need to use a particular version of these libraries.
+Importantly, we must use a particular version of these libraries.
 The compatible libraries version is located in the `testnet` branch of the Gear repository.
 Therefore we are to point it in the `Cargo.toml` file.

 ```toml title="Cargo.toml"
 [package]